-Council Outcome Levels of Service Performance Measures Target 2016 Achieved Aquatic Centres We have a choice of quality places to go and things to do To provide safe, quality, accessible swimming pools with good opportunities for learning Measured by five key technical measures that reflect the core values This includes: Pool availability - open all days during the year Customer satisfaction - 90% Swimming course enrolments - swim school enrolments during the year Health and safety incidents - No life threatening or fatal incidents Pool safe accreditation - up to date 5/5 Indicators achieved 2015-2016 This is a positive result for the Council.
-All five technical measures have met these respective targets, particularly customer satisfaction sitting at 95%.
-2013/14 4/5 achieved 2012/13 5/5 achieved 2011/12 5/5 achieved

-Council Outcome Levels of Service Performance Measures Target 2016 Achieved Park & Reserves, Ce meteries and Public C onveniences We have a choice of quality places to go and things to do Parks, reserves and cemeteries provide a sense of place; active recreation spaces, as well as opportunities to interact with and beautify urban environments; facilities are safe, well-maintained and appropriate for their use with high levels of public satisfaction Percentage of community that are satisfied across the range of property and recreation criteria surveyed This includes: satisfaction levels for: 1.
-Parks and Reserves/ Sportsgrounds 2.
-Playgrounds 3.
-Cemeteries 4.
-Public conveniences 5.
-The provision of community buildings or halls > 90% across the 5 criteria surveyed 2015-2016 - Overall the specified criteria surveyed target was achieved of 94.83%, this includes sports fields.
-Individually the only criteria that achieved below 90% were public conveniences with a score of 87%.
-The other four criteria ranged between 92%-97%.
-In 2015 over 90% of respondents were very satisfied, satisfied or neutral in their response to community satisfaction with Parks Property and Recreation survey questions
+Council Outcome Customer Levels of Service Core Value Measured By Target 2017 Achieved Aquatic Centre We have a choice of quality places to go and things to do To provide safe, quality, accessible swimming pools with good opportunities for learning Accessibility Quality Customer Service Health and Safety Five key technical measures that reflect the core values This includes: • Pool availability • Customer satisfaction • Swimming course enrolments • Health and safety incidents 5/5 Indicators achieved 2016-2017 - 5/5 - The assessment of the five technical measures confirmed that all 5 have been achieved.
+Parks and Reserves, Parks and Reserves, Cemetaries and Public Conveniences c Conveniences We have a choice of quality places to go and things to do Parks, reserves and cemeteries provide a sense of place; active recreation spaces, as well as opportunities to interact with and beautify urban environments; facilities are safe, well-maintained and appropriate for their use with high levels of public satisfaction Quality Percentage of community that are satisfied across the range of property and recreation criteria surveyed This includes: satisfaction levels for: • Parks and Reserves/Sportsgrounds • Playgrounds • Cemeteries • Public conveniences • The provision of community buildings or halls > 90% across the 5 criteria surveyed 2016-2017 - Overall the specified criteria surveyed surpassed the target of 90% by collectively achieving 94.1%.
+The only individual item that rated below 90% was public conveniences with a score of 88%.
+The other four criteria ranged between 92-99%.